If you have an upcoming appointment, please review this important information before coming to the hospital.

 Visitors are currently being restricted at this time.

 Can I bring someone with me to my appointment?

 GRH will no longer allow visitors into the hospital.
 There will be limited exceptions to this restriction.

-Since visitors are no longer allowed, how can I connect with my loved one?
+Since visitors restrictions are in place, how can I connect with my loved one?

-None of us wants social distance to become isolating for patients.
+None of us wants physical distance to become isolating for patients.
 Our staff will do what they can to help patients and families connect virtually and by telephone.